 Omar Lateef, DO, became the CEO of Rush University Medical Center in May 2019.
 He was the chief medical officer of the Medical Center and of Rush University System for Health from January 2015 and June 2018, respectively, through June 2019.

-As the Medical Center's chief medical officer, Lateef helped design, implement and oversee Medical Center initiatives related to clinical quality, patient safety and performance improvement.
-Under his leadership, Rush system hospitals performed exceptionally well in rankings by the Centers for Medicare and Medicaid Services (CMS), U.S. News & World Report, the Leapfrog Group and Vizient, which in 2018 ranked Rush University Medical Center second among 99 participating academic health systems across that nation in quality and accountability.
+As chief medical officer, Lateef helped design, implement and oversee initiatives related to clinical quality, patient safety and performance improvement.
+Under his leadership, Rush system hospitals have performed exceptionally well in rankings by the Centers for Medicare and Medicaid Services (CMS), U.S. News & World Report, the Leapfrog Group and Vizient, which in 2019 ranked Rush University Medical Center first among 93 participating academic health systems across the nation in quality and accountability.

 Lateef is a recognized leader in the measurement of health care quality, and has worked with physicians and analysts at Rush and from academic medical centers across the nation to evaluate the driving factors and methodology for quality rankings by CMS, U.S. News and others.
 Lateef and his colleagues have evaluated and recommended changes to the rating systems to confirm that they are accurate and a fair reflection of quality.
 His work to ensure that key national measures are transparent, measure what they are intended to measure and have no unintended consequences has profoundly impacted how health care quality is viewed and reported at Rush and across the country.